SachinShet73/University-Event-Management-System/README.md

 2. Create and Set Up Database
    - Open SSMS or Azure Data Studio
    - Connect to your SQL Server instance
-   - Open the `/lib/sql/setup.sql` script
+   - Open the `UniversityEventManagementSystem_Backup.sql` script
    - Execute the script to:
      - Create the database
      - Create all required tables